cellsjs/gluon-cli/docs/users/tutorials/001versioning.md

 | start feature | develop | x.y.z-beta.n | pre_x.y.z-alpha.n | feature | x.y.z-alpha.n |
 | finish feature | feature | x.y.z-alpha.m | x.y.z-beta.n | develop | x.y.z-beta.(n+1) |

 Is possible to start multiple features at the same time.
-All the features branches has to have different **n*+ numbers. **Pisco GitFlow** will create several pre_ versions in order to persist the last version that was created.
+All the features branches has to have different **n*+ numbers. **Gluon** will create several pre_ versions in order to persist the last version that was created.

 Lets play with this...